patricklam/plam.new-webpage/content/top/nz-places.md

 * [Fiordland](https://www.doc.govt.nz/parks-and-recreation/places-to-go/fiordland/places/fiordland-national-park/) (November 2020): lots of Great Walks here and not so many other accessible hikes, although I'm kind of looking at the [Dusky Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/fiordland/places/fiordland-national-park/things-to-do/tracks/dusky-track/) which is probably hard.
 Some climbing, likely hard too.
 * [Rakiura](https://www.doc.govt.nz/parks-and-recreation/places-to-go/southland/places/stewart-island-rakiura/rakiura-national-park/) (August 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1240)): the third NZ island, where you'll also find Oban and the South Sea Hotel.
 * [Westland Tai Poutini](https://www.doc.govt.nz/parks-and-recreation/places-to-go/west-coast/places/westland-tai-poutini-national-park/) (September 2021): Lake Matheson is impressive on a good day, at least as scenic as a view in the Canadian Rockies.
 Only saw a small part of the toe of Franz Josef Glacier due to cloud cover.
 There are a few other walks we'd enjoy in this park, I'm sure, e.g. [Alex Knob](https://www.doc.govt.nz/parks-and-recreation/places-to-go/west-coast/places/westland-tai-poutini-national-park/things-to-do/tracks/alex-knob-track/), [Welcome Flats](https://www.doc.govt.nz/parks-and-recreation/places-to-go/west-coast/places/westland-tai-poutini-national-park/things-to-do/tracks/copland-track-to-welcome-flat-hut/) (or even further with mountaineering gear), [Mount Fox Route](https://www.doc.govt.nz/parks-and-recreation/places-to-go/west-coast/places/westland-tai-poutini-national-park/things-to-do/tracks/mount-fox-route/), perhaps [Roberts Point](https://www.doc.govt.nz/parks-and-recreation/places-to-go/west-coast/places/westland-tai-poutini-national-park/things-to-do/tracks/roberts-point-track/).
 We also walked to Lake Gault but it wasn't a great day for it.
+* [Aoraki / Mount Cook](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/aoraki-mount-cook-national-park/) (October 2021): We saw the mountain from Fox Glacier (Lake Matheson) and then went to Mount Cook Village in October.
+It's a tiny village, kind of like Lake Louise.
+The Hooker Valley and Red Tarns tracks are spectacular.
+We aren't quite sure when the best photo time for Hooker Valley is, but we went around sunrise and it was too early for October, because the sun was behind the mountains.
+The first 4 parties we encountered on our way back all had fancier cameras than I did (and it's not like I just have a point and shoot anymore).

-Haven't visited yet: [Whanganui](https://www.doc.govt.nz/parks-and-recreation/places-to-go/manawatu-whanganui/places/whanganui-national-park/?tab-id=50578), [Nelson Lakes](https://www.doc.govt.nz/parks-and-recreation/places-to-go/nelson-tasman/places/nelson-lakes-national-park/?tab-id=50578) (set foot into the park briefly on way to Charleston), [Aoraki / Mount Cook](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/aoraki-mount-cook-national-park/) (we saw the mountain but haven't managed to go into the park yet).
+Haven't visited yet: [Whanganui](https://www.doc.govt.nz/parks-and-recreation/places-to-go/manawatu-whanganui/places/whanganui-national-park/?tab-id=50578), [Nelson Lakes](https://www.doc.govt.nz/parks-and-recreation/places-to-go/nelson-tasman/places/nelson-lakes-national-park/?tab-id=50578) (set foot into the park briefly on way to Charleston),

 # North Island Lesser Walks
 Well, if they're not Great Walks, then they're Lesser Walks, right?